sw-membership/collecting-preprocessing/README.md

 # Mirae Asset Big Data Festival
-## Ongoing, now in final 6 teams, and waiting for final result 11/30
+## Ongoing, now in the final 6 teams, and waiting for final result 11/30
 ### Stock Investment Opinion Sentimental Analysis,
 which collected Youtube videos, Youtube comments, News, Bank Reports, and then distinguished whether postive or not, and